NexarDeveloper/stock-locator-tool/README.md

 The Stock Locator Tool is a React component that can be embedded into your own project.
 It provides search functionality to display offers and stock levels for a part, powered by the [Nexar API](https://nexar.com/).

-This repository contains three folders: express-app, npm-package, and react-app.
-The express-app folder is an example of how to fetch Nexar access tokens to provide the tool with.
-The npm-package folder contains the resources to develop and publish the tool's npm package, so if you aren't internal, you can ignore this folder.
-Finally, there is the react-app folder which contains the source code for the tool in an example react project.
+This repository includes an `example-implementations` folder which, includes examples of how to fetch Nexar access tokens to provide the tool with and an example React app that uses the tool.

 Please see the rest of the README below to see how to embed the tool into your own project.
+Information on the development of the tool can be found at the bottom.

 ## Prerequisites